Raspberry Pi Setup¶

 )

-to a log file together with a prepended timestamp
+to a log file together with a timestamp.

 If you are still in the testing phase, it is highly recommended to comment out